-The Governing Body has reviewed the key risks to which the Academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Governing Body is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy trust's significant risks that have been in place for the year ending 31 August 2020 and up to the date of approval of the annual report and consolidated financial statements.
-This process is regularly reviewed by the Governing Body.
+The Board of Trustees has reviewed the key risks to which the Academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The Board of Trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy trust's significant risks that have been in place for the year ending 31 August 2021 and up to the date of approval of the annual report and consolidated financial statements.
+This process is regularly reviewed by the Board of Trustees.